janbroe/digibooky-team-C8H10N4O2/.assignment/README.md

 only the first name, only the last name or both.
 - Prioritization: Must-Have

-### Story 6A: Register as member
+### Story 6A: Register as user
-As a user I want to be able to register myself as a new Digibooky member, so I can perform additional actions.
+As a user I want to be able to register myself as a new Digibooky user, so I can perform additional actions.
-This member should have a unique INSS (social security number), last name, first name, email, street name, street number, postal code and city.
+This user should have a unique INSS (social security number), last name, first name, email, street name, street number, postal code and city.
-- A member should contain a unique user identification number (create/choose your own, don't use INSS)
+- A user should contain a unique user identification number (create/choose your own, don't use INSS)
 - The INSS should be filled in and unique.
 - The email should be filled in and unique.
     - Also validate that the email is of the form `x@x.x`, where x can be any type and amount of letters and numbers.